4 Ways We Design Safety into Our Temporary Wall Systems

 • ASTM E84: which tests for flame and smoke generation on the panel surface.
 We also achieved in our other two solutions, RealWall and LiteBarrier.

-Achieving ASTM E119 and ASTM E84 ratings in conjunction drove material selection, design of panel core, and all joint details for our new solution: FireblockWall™.
-As the first reusable, one-hour fire-rated temporary containment solution, FireblockWall meets ASTM E119, ASTM E84, NFPA 241, and IBC requirements.
-It also satisfies ICRA Class V guidelines.
+Achieving ASTM E119 and ASTM E84 ratings in conjunction drove the material selection, the design of our panel core, and all joint details for our FireblockWall™ solution.
+As the only reusable, one-hour fire-rated temporary containment solution, FireblockWall meets ASTM E119, ASTM E84, NFPA 241, and IBC requirements.
+It also satisfies ICRA Class IV/V guidelines.

-4. Lastly: testing and testing again.
+4. Lastly: Testing and Testing Again

 • Testing impact against projectiles such as two-by-fours, steel studs or various flying construction objects and heavy hospital beds.

-Our safety-first design process is a key component of re-imagining containment for occupied renovations.
-For more information about FireblockWall — or the newly released FireblockCap™click here.
+Our safety-first design process is a key component of re-imagining dust containment for occupied renovations.
+For more information about RealWall™, LiteBarrier™, FireblockWall™—or our newest temporary wall system, StackBarrier™—schedule a time to chat with a member of our team today.

 Interested in More Information on STARC Systems?